 Hit story executive Sam Barlow admitted that the constant rhyming theme of the CGI seasons (especially Season 15) probably wasn't a great idea.

-Executive Meddling: Negative examples — see Did Not Do The Research above.
-Also, Thomas and the Magic Railroad got butchered thanks to Hollywood executives being ignorami.
+Executive Meddling: Thomas and the Magic Railroad got butchered thanks to Hollywood executives being ignorami.

 God Never Said That: One major rumor surrounding P.T.
 Boomer before his full role was discovered was that he was planning on destroying Shining Time Station and replace it with a highway.
 An interview with Doug Lennox, the actor who played Boomer, said that though such a plan sounded quite villainous, was never in any version of the script to begin with.